LATEST POSTS & UPDATES

 –Someone who has worked tirelessly throughout the pandemic to ensure that our health and safety measures are guided by the best available research, in partnership with our teachers and our families.

 – Someone who stayed focused on making progress towards our short and long-term educational priorities even as we managed our pandemic response.

 – Someone who has been a classroom teacher in public elementary schools and high schools.

 – Someone who knows our Cambridge schools as a parent of kids in our classrooms right now.

 – Someone who knows what questions we need to ask about educational policy – and when we need to ask others for their experience and knowledge.

-–Someone who will work well with others to get the job done for our children.
+–Someone who works well with others – even in the most challenging times around the most critical issues – to get the job done for our children.